 Many natural (green) burial grounds allow for the planting of a Bios Urn.
 The Green Burial Council provides a very informative list of Green Burial locations across the U.S., and many, if not most, of these locations will allow for a Bios Urn to be planted.
 Some local cemeteries allow for a Bios Urn to be planted, but this really depends on your location.
 We have found that each state and country differs.
 We are happy to inquire with local cemeteries or natural burial grounds in your area.
 Contact us and let us know your location and preferences.
 We have also spoken with a few veteran cemeteries who were willing to accommodate this kind of burial.

-Did you know the first Bios “tree of life” garden opened in 2017?
+Did you know the first Bios Park ® is open in Canada (Quebec)?